 • Responsiveness: Responsiveness in your design is what will get your website rolling.
 Make sure it can adapt to all screen sizes.
 Responsive web design helps your site get better search ranking.

-• Aesthetic: It goes without saying that your design needs to be rightfully beautiful and appeal to the relevant audience to resonate with them and convert them to customers.
+• Aesthetic: It goes without saying that your design needs to be rightfully beautiful and appeal to the relevant audience to resonate with them and convert them into customers.

 • Functionality: Choosing a lightweight theme for when you are starting out would be a smart option as most theme creators load their themes with a lot of features that you may not need.